+All cells will be arrested in the G1 phase through treatment with alpha factor, and be allowed to proceed through S phase synchronously.
 After the cells have had sufficient time to replicate their DNA, they will be arrested in the G2 phase.
+Allowing cells to proceed through S phase and arresting them at the same point in time will minimize error caused by cells having different amounts of DNA because of asynchronous DNA replication.
 After the cells are arrested in G2 phase, cells will be cross-linked, lysed, and their genetic material extracted.
 Cross-linking will ensure that the DNA is bound to histones and remains in the same form that it would have been in vivo.
 Lysing the cells is necessary for extracting their genetic material, which will then be further analyzed.